RobertoDraws/TriviaNationBot/README.md

 # TriviaNationBot
-A Bot Made By Dark, Modified by Iot and RobertoDraws
+A Bot Made By Dark And RobertoDraws.
+Modified for use by Trivia-Nation.